Faculty bookshelves include content attributed to Georgia Southern faculty. For a complete list of their works, view their SelectedWorks profiles.

 This series represent faculty with SelectedWorks profiles.
 If you are a Georgia Southern faculty and would like to request a SelectedWorks profile, please fill out the SelectedWorks Profile Registration Form.

-Gerald R. Ledlow, Georgia Southern University and James H. Stephens, Georgia Southern University2-23-2017
+Gerald R. Ledlow, Georgia Southern University and James H. Stephens, Georgia Southern University2018

 Vladlena Benson and Stephanie Morgan12-31-2014

 Book Summary: The use of Social Networking Sites (SNSs) has become an integral part of daily life, particularly for adolescents.
 The chapter examines the negative impact of social networking sites and how they may expose alcohol-related consumption and behavior to young adults, especially college students.
 In particular, the focus is on the use of two specific social networking sites, Facebook and Twitter, and their association with alcohol use.
 The review of existing literature reveals that the depiction of alcohol use on social networking sites has a deleterious effect on alcohol use through the creation of positive social norms toward use ...
 Read more

 Gerald R. Ledlow, Georgia Southern University and Nicholas M. Coppola5-23-2013

 Book Summary: Leadership for Health Professionals: Theory, Skills, and Applications, Second Edition is the first textbook of its kind to apply classical knowledge of leadership theory and time-honored best practices of industry leaders to a health organization context.
 This comprehensive and well-organized text is grounded in real-world applications of theoretical concepts, and focuses on practical examples of leadership practice in actual healthcare scenarios.
 The text’s innovative and dynamic pedagogical structure cycles and expands key concepts throughout the text, allowing for enhanced learning and information retention.
 The material supports and engages students, pushing them to synthesize solutions and develop leadership strategies ...
 Read more

 Gerald R. Ledlow, Georgia Southern University and Kelley Chester, Georgia Southern University1-1-2008